Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

   - [Download Terraform](https://www.terraform.io/downloads.html)
   - From the download, extract the executable to a directory of your choosing (for example, c:\terraform).
   - Update your [system's global path to the executable](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows).
-  - Open a terminal window.
+  - Open a Git bash terminal window.
 Verify the global path configuration with the terraform command.
     ### Bash
     ```
      terraform version